 4. Holistic Approach: Pelvic floor biofeedback complements other treatment options, such as pelvic floor exercises and lifestyle modifications.

-5. Psychological Well-being: Gaining control over bladder function often leads to improved self-esteem, confidence, and emotional well-being.
+5. Psychological Well-being: Gaining control over bladder function often improves self-esteem, confidence, and emotional well-being.

 6. Long-Term Benefits: Consistent pelvic floor biofeedback training can lead to sustainable improvements, reducing the need for medication or more invasive procedures.

-While pelvic floor biofeedback offers promising outcomes, its effectiveness can vary based on factors like individual commitment, the severity of incontinence, and the guidance of skilled healthcare professionals.
-Combining pelvic floor biofeedback with other strategies, such as pelvic floor exercises and behavioral modifications, can enhance its overall impact.
+While pelvic floor biofeedback offers promising outcomes, its effectiveness can vary based on individual commitment, incontinence severity, and skilled healthcare professionals’ guidance.
+Combining pelvic floor biofeedback with other strategies, such as exercises and behavioral modifications, can enhance its overall impact.
 As technology advances and research continues, biofeedback holds the potential to play an increasingly significant

 Electromyographic (EMG) biofeedback for auxiliary muscles in UI